Tokocrypto 1-Day Trading Volume Reaches $1.28 Billion (TKO)

 About Tokocrypto

-It is usually not possible to purchase alternative cryptocurrencies such as Tokocrypto directly using US dollars.
-Investors seeking to trade Tokocrypto should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Gemini or Changelly.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Tokocrypto using one of the exchanges listed above.
+It is usually not presently possible to buy alternative cryptocurrencies such as Tokocrypto directly using U.S. dollars.
+Investors seeking to trade Tokocrypto should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Coinbase or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Tokocrypto using one of the aforementioned exchanges.

 Receive News & Updates for Tokocrypto Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Tokocrypto and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.